Have you switched on your Nespresso machine, like any other day, only suddenly discover that the milk frother is not frothing?

 Sometimes things just aren’t worth fixing.
 If you’ve found the motor has blown, or any of the fixes above haven’t managed to solve your problem, then the best thing may be to buy a replacement frother.

 These are pretty easy to come by with 3rd party resellers listing new and second hard parts on sites like Amazon and eBay.

 Just before you purchase, make sure to get the right one for your machine.
 We’ve linked some of the most common frothers down below for your convenience:

-When your Aeroccino milk frother start performing poorly, there are a 6 likely causes that are common common reasons responsible for causing the issue.
+When your Aeroccino milk frother starts performing poorly, there are 6 likely causes that are common reasons responsible for the issue.